kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ```

 The result of the cropping logic is a folder with images (with building-IDs as filenames) and a
-`overview.csv` table which holds the building polygon coordinates in pixel coordinates:
+`overview.csv` table which holds the building polygon points in pixel coordinates:

 ![](image-cropper-output.jpg)